rotationalio/rotational.io/content/en/blog/2023-03-09-mocking-the-universe.md

 ## Connecting the Universal Mock

-The last step is to have the `Database` struct's client to the Universal Mock.
-We need to add a method to the struct that handles connecting to a gRPC server:
+The last step is to have the **Database** struct's client to the Universal Mock.
+We need to add a method to the struct that handles connecting to a **RPC server**:

 ```golang
 func (d *Database) Connect(opts ...grpc.DialOption) (err error) {